wangtsemin/opensource_workshop/presentation.md

 * reproducible research:

     * write code that is understandable (also to yourself)
+    * markdown for typesetting, latex for equations etc.
     * publish it in a way that is easily accessible

+* at this [python conference](https://www.youtube.com/watch?v=oP9Qcjq8UVI), they use an AER paper to explain why this is important

 * students can make assignments in this way:

     * combine their explanations and their code
     * post assignments so that you can easily grade them

 Git and Github
 ===================